vlocityinc/newport-design-system/docs/build-deploy.md

 - `Key` - `NULL`
 - `Value` - You will need to go to the staticresource you uploaded in step 2.
 Right click on `view file` in your browser and from the context menu choose `Copy Link Address`:

+***NOTE:*** If you're in an OmniStudio package instead of doing this in "UISetting" instead you'll need to do it in "Omni Interaction Config" in the "Settings" of your org.

 ![Preview tool](./docs/copy_link_address_of_static_resource.png)

 Now paste this value into `Value` field and you will need to edit it to be in the format: `/resource/{sobjectid}/{ns_}ResourceName`.